High power continuous laser at 461 nm based on a compact and high-efficiency frequency-doubling linear cavity: Conclusion

 \section{Conclusion}

 In conclusion, we realized a robust frequency doubled system based on a LBO crystal placed in a linear Fabry-P\'{e}rot cavity; the system delivers more than 1 W of power at 461 nm with an efficiency of 87\%, limited by the available power on the fundamental mode.
-The drawback represented by the poor mode quality is significantly mitigated by exploiting the two main lobes of the output beam.
 A higher output power and more integrated setup could exploit a fully-fibered amplifier \cite{Rota2017} and large mode area fibers \cite{Corre2021} for the fundamental frequency.

 \textit{Note:} Another scheme to generate Watt-level blue light by frequency doubling in a cavity a vertical-external-cavity surface-emitting laser (VECSEL) has been reported recently \cite{tinsley2021watt}.